A complete list of all the martial arts weapons

 • Naginata – A Japanese long-bladed pole, heavier and slower than a Katana

-• Nandao – A modern northern chinese saber (dao) with the blade straight until its end (similar to the Beidao); commonly used in contemporary wushu practice
+• Nandao – A modern northern Chinese saber (dao) with the blade straight until its end (similar to the Beidao); commonly used in contemporary wushu practice

 • Ninjato – A Japanese sword that, in the twentieth century, has been connected to the modern figure of the ninja; there are several versions, straight, curved, etc. (in some cases they were even obtained from broken Katanas)

-• Nunchaku – After the Katana, it is one of the most famous oriental weapons; it is substantially composed of 2 wooden sticks connected by a chain (its length rarely overcome the 70-75cm, read Starting with the Nunchaku)
+• Nunchaku – After the Katana, it is one of the most famous oriental weapons; it is substantially composed of 2 wooden sticks connected by a chain (its length rarely overcomes the 70-75cm, read Starting with the Nunchaku)

 O